Oh, they may phrase it differently, but it's a question that guests ask. Every. Single. Time.

-The trip was magic!
+My time in Turkey was magic!
 I connected, explored, and experienced in ways I never had in Canada (or anywhere else, for that matter!).
 Turkey touched a part of me that I'd never felt before.
 And I liked it!

-During our journey home a few weeks later, we talked about returning for another visit.
+During our journey home a few weeks later, we talked about returning to Turkey for another visit.
 Janice even raised the possibility of investing in a gulet so we could return for holidays each year.

-My criteria for a new life:
+I determined the following criteria for a new life:

-- Allows me to me travel - lots!
+- Allows me to me travel.

-- Challenges me - can't be boring!
+- Challenges me / can't be boring!

 After several months of reflection and planning, I moved to Turkey and established Arkadaslik Yachting.
 It wasn't easy, and I'm sure I've made some (many???) bad decisions and mistakes along the way.
 But, in just a few short years, I've created a new life for myself with a home, a family and a business I'm proud of.